Apple's AR/VR headset will reportedly use LG's new OLED-on-Silicon tech

 MORE:

-As well as what you need to know about Apple's HomePod 2
+As well as what you need to know about the Apple HomePod 2